 Is TunnelBear trustworthy?

 Yes.
 TunnelBear sticks to the claim of being a no-activity-logs VPN service.
-Also, they have performed independent security audits three years in a row.
+Also, they have performed independent security audits five years in a row.
 This does put them among other trustworthy VPN service providers.

 Does TunnelBear collect data?

 TunnelBear does collect some data on its users.
 However, it doesn't include the IP addresses, DNS queries, or other accessed content details.
-If you pay for the service anonymously, there’s little reason to worry.

 How well does TunnelBear VPN work?

-Decently well.
-However, during our tests, we did experience some random disconnects.
+TunnelBear performance was pretty average for us.
+During our tests, we did experience some random disconnects.
 It's unclear whether it was a server or the larger infrastructure problem, but it does happen.